kuking/seof/README.md

 Performance
 -----------
-Performance can not be expected to be as a non-encrypted file in a native filesystem.
-There is no performance degradation beyond the extra work done by the encryption primitives plus the extra ciphertext size.

-Internally, `seof` holds multiple unencrypted blocks in memory, unbuffered reading and writing should not incur in any extra encryption work, and the typical sequential reads and writes should be performant and will not incur in unnecessary encryption work or disk-input-output.
+There is no performance overhead beyond the encryption primitives.
+Internally, `seof` holds multiple unencrypted blocks in memory, unbuffered reading and writing should not incur in any extra encryption work, and the typical sequential reads and writes should be performant independently of the access pattern.

-Because there is a limited number of blocks in memory at a time, random reads and writes outside the current buffers, will trigger cache misses and 'expensive' encryption primitives (It does use AES which is hardware accelerated in many platforms.).

 Finally, encryption occurs in blocks, so changing just one byte would require encrypting and storing a whole block (i.e.
-1kb).
+10kb).
 You want to tune the quantity of in-memory blocks when opening the file; and the block size when creating it.

-Sequential reads/writes with an occasional seek should be fine.
-This is the typical user cases that is well satisfied with just one memory buffer, and a file block of 10kb.

 ### CLI sequential encryption/decryption performance